Package 'nlmixr2extra'

 References

 R Niebecker, MO Karlsson.
 (2013) Are datasets for NLME models large enough for a bootstrap to provide reliable parameter uncertainty distributions?
-PAGE 2013. https://www.page-meeting.org/?abstract=2899
+PAGE 2013. https://www.page-meeting.org/Abstracts/are-datasets-for-nlme-models-large-enough-for-a-bootstrap-to-provide-reliable-parameter-uncertainty-distributions/

 Bootstrap nlmixr2 fit